-Success tips when doing business in Saudi Arabia
+Success tips when doing business in Saudi Arabia in 2022

 - The week commences on Sunday and extends through Thursday, in line with the rest of the Arab world.
 Until recently, the weekend had been on Thursday and Friday rather than the Friday and Saturday ordinarily observed by Islamic countries;